Deland-Labs/dfinity-call-error-standard/README.md

    We are from ICP Deland team.

-   We are building a decentralized exchange based on Dfinity with  OpenOrder-Protocol.
+   We are building a decentralized exchange based on Dfinity with Open Order Protocol.

    Offcial Website : [https://deland.one](https://deland.one)